sdnv/Getting_Data/CodeBook.md

 #### 2.1.
 Files in folder "/UCI HAR Dataset":

-  - **activvity_labels.txt**: contains the activity identification numbers along with their respective activity names.
+  - **activity_labels.txt**: contains the activity identification numbers along with their respective activity names.

   - **features.txt**: identifies the 561 feature variables about the activities.
 For example, feature 10 is the *maximum body acceleration over time in the X direction*.